Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation: Introduction

-The main contributions of this work are three-fold, which are formally summarized as follows: \begin{itemize} \item \emph{Comprehensive review}.
-This work offered a general framework of DCF-based trackers and summarized most state-of-the-art DCF-based trackers according to their innovations and contributions. \item \emph{Code library}. \footnote{The code library and experimental evaluation results are located at \url{https://github.com/vision4robotics/DCFTracking4UAV}.} This work integrated most of the publicly available DCF-based trackers in one code library.
-Besides, our experimental results are also organized for convenient reference. \item \emph{Experiment evaluation}.
-This work extended exhaustive experiments of the DCF-based trackers on 6 authoritative UAV benchmarks, \emph{i.e.}, UAV123, UAV123@10fps, UAV20L, UAVDT, DTB70, and Visdrone2019-SOT, to demonstrate their performance under complex scenes and their superiority against other types of trackers.
-Besides, based on experimental results, current challenges and failure cases of DCF-based trackers are organized and displayed, guiding the future work of UAV-based aerial tracking. \end{itemize}
+The main contributions of this work are four-fold, which are formally summarized as follows: \begin{itemize} \item \emph{Comprehensive review}.
+This work offers a general framework of DCF-based trackers and summarizes most state-of-the-art DCF-based trackers according to their innovations and contributions. \item \emph{Code library}\footnote{The code library and experimental evaluation results are located at \url{https://github.com/vision4robotics/DCFTracking4UAV}.}.
+This work integrates most of the publicly available DCF-based trackers in one code library.
+Besides, our experimental results are also organized for convenient reference. \item \emph{Experiment evaluation}$^1$.
+This work extends exhaustive experiments of the DCF-based trackers on 6 authoritative UAV benchmarks, \emph{i.e.}, UAV123, UAV123@10fps, UAV20L, UAVDT, DTB70, and Visdrone2019-SOT, to demonstrate their performance under complex scenes and their superiority against other types of trackers. \item \emph{Onboard test}.
+This work further implements the DCF-based trackers on a typical CPU-based onboard PC to achieve real flight UAV tracking tests, where their real-time capabilities and robustness under hash scenes are validated. \end{itemize}

-The remainder of this article is organized as follows: Section \ref{Section 2} generally reviews state-of-the-art methods in the visual tracking community, presents the basic framework of DCF-based trackers, and illustrates what makes DCF-based methods suitable for UAV.
-Section \ref{Section 3} presents the gradual evolution and gratifying innovations of the distinguished DCF-based tracking methods.
+The remainder of this article is organized as follows: Section~\ref{Section 2} generally reviews state-of-the-art methods in the visual tracking community, presents the basic framework of DCF-based trackers, and illustrates what makes DCF-based methods suitable for UAV.
+Section~\ref{Section 3} presents the gradual evolution and gratifying innovations of the distinguished DCF-based tracking methods.
 Besides, this section integrates the trackers based on their contribution in a clear logic.
-Section \ref{Section 4} provides abundant experimental results and analyses based on the trackers' performances on each UAV benchmark to demonstrate their practicability, superiority, and also tracking results in UAV special tracking challenges.
-Section \ref{Section 5} offers failure cases that are currently not well addressed and future work in the field of DCF for aerial tracking.
-Finally, Section \ref{Section 6} gives a conclusion about this work. \\ \\ \\
+Section~\ref{Section 4} provides abundant experimental results and analyses based on the trackers' performances on each UAV benchmark to demonstrate their practicability, superiority, and also tracking results in UAV special tracking challenges.
+Based the evaluation results, failure cases that are currently not well addressed are concluded.
+Moreover, in Section~\ref{Section 5}, the performances on the onboard PC in real flight tracking tests are exhibited, where the DCF-based methods are proved to be suitable and capable for UAV tracking.
+Further, Section~\ref{Section 6} offers potential future work in the field of DCF for aerial tracking.
+Finally, Section~\ref{Section 7} gives a conclusion about this work. \\ \\ \\